davidmreed/davidmreed.github.io/_drafts/schedule-reports-as-user.md

 ... or can we?

-Since the Reporting and Analytics API doesn't support setting the context user for the subscription, we're stuck with controlling the user as whom we authenticate to the API.
+While the Reporting and Analytics API doesn't support setting the context user for a subscription, it does take action as the user as whom we authenticate to the API.
+And that we **can** control.

-With 1,000+ users to schedule, creating individual Named Credentials to authenticate as each user back into the same instance does not seem like a fruitful approach.
-Instead, I'm suggesting the one route of which I'm aware that does not require each user to individually authenticate and approve access: the JWT OAuth flow.
-I'll rough out below what this architecture would look like, using an external script to authenticate and update report subscriptions in Salesforce.

-I'm quite honestly unsure of whether you could do this in pure Apex or not; I've never tried to implement JWT from scratch.
-I would certainly be concerned about secret storage if attempting to build this all on-platform.
+While an admin can Login As a user to create a one-off subscription, we're more interested here in industrial-strength solutions that can support thousands of users.
+So we're going to build a script to create subscriptions by talking to the Reports and Dashboards API, using the Javascript Web Token (JWT) OAuth authentication mechanism.
+Why?
+Because the JWT flow is our only route to seamlessly authenticating as *any* (admin-approved) user, with no manual intervention or setup required on a per-user basis.

 ## On Platform: UI and Data Model